Parks and Recreation

 There is limited street parking available on Narrow Gauge Way, on the north side of the nature area.

-The nature area is accessible on foot at two unmarked entry points: one where Narrow Gauge Way and Watershed Court meet, and one in the middle of the nature area property that borders Green Road.
+The nature area is accessible on foot at two unmarked entry points: one where Narrow Gauge Way and Watershed Court meet, and one where the west edge of the nature area property borders Green Road.
 For both access points, the incline down to the stream bed requires caution and steady footing.
 Once in the area, discernible footpaths can be found, especially along the streambed located in the northern end of the nature area.

 History